 Ever since it’s inception in 2001, the Agile Manifesto has been utilised successfully by many teams to deliver various projects and has been adopted as the favoured approach for software delivery teams.
 However, even before the Agile Manifesto was written, Agile ways of working were being used.Agile teams are those who deliver work packages in small and iterative ways.

 If you’re a startup founder, the goal is always on to do more with less.
 You have to find a way to get your product to market quickly, efficiently, and effectively.
-Software development services for startups can help you achieve your business goals faster and more efficiently.
-But it’s important to understand the development process before you dive in.
+Software development process for startups can help you achieve your business goals faster and more efficiently.
+It’s important to understand this development process before you dive in.

 Product development services are the fastest way to achieve product-market fit.
 By definition, product-market fit occurs when a product meets the needs of a market.
 Achieving product-market fit is essential for any company that wants to be successful.There are a number of ways to achieve product-market fit, but the most common and effective way is to use product development services.